 Research disciplines: allergology, molecular biology, biochemistry, epidemiology, biostatistics, physiology, pharmacology, immunology, environmental medicine, genetics, neurology, lung medicine, ear-nose-throat medicine, dermatology, paediatrics, nursing, psychology, IT and more

 CfA is directed by Professor Sven-Erik Dahlén and Professor Gunilla Hedlin and is administered by the Institute of Environmental Medicine.
-Its offices are located at the Retzius Laboratory, Scheeles väg 1 at KI Campus Solna.
+Its offices are located in Biomedicum, KI Campus Solna.

 CfA Board of Directors

 The CfA Board of Directors is chaired by Professor Carl-Johan Sundberg.
 The Board has representatives from the Stockholm County Council, KI and patient organisations.